 You do not want to play perfect against all the archetypes (in fact you cannot), but you should have an idea of the general strategy and key mechanics in a particular matchup.
 What is the win condition of your opponent?
 What are his weak points?
 And his strengths?
 Always keep in mind the worst probability events, what will it lead to and how could you solve it.
 This is extremely important.

-Study the most common opponents and try to play 10-20 matches with them.
+Study the most common opponents and try to play 10 to 20 matches with them.
 Study the cards and mechanics they use most often.
 Understand their strengths and weaknesses, their win conditions and the combination of cards/spells.
 All this will give you a huge advantage over opponents.
 However, for a true understanding of a deck, you still have to play a few matches with the deck itself.

 Slow Down Your Play